NORTHERN IRELAND FAST FACTS

 Belfast Botanic Gardens – This public park and garden is situated on 28-acres of land in Belfast.
 You can access the park via the Botanic railway station.
 The Victorian glasshouse within the park is also a notable attraction within the park itself.

-Travel to Northern Ireland Resources
+Northern Ireland Online Resources

 - A Perfect Northern Ireland Weekend Itinerary